ausdigital/ausdigital-dcp/docs/index.md

 Those requirements are met by a component called the [Service Metadata Publisher](/SPEC-metadata-publisher/).

-Implementations must provide a compliant [REST interface](https://swaggerhub.com/api/ausdigital/smp/0.1),
+Implementations must provide a compliant interface.
+The [REST interface v0.1](https://swaggerhub.com/api/ausdigital/smp/0.1) is drafted and available for comment.,

 This spec is RAW status, and is beind developed with the [Consensus Oriented Specification System](http://rfc.unprotocols.org/spec:2/COSS/) through a [social repository](https://github.com/ausdigital/metadata-publisher).
 Contributions welcome!